 Goku vs Frieza: round one, Goku's Kamehameha vs Frieza himself, surrounded by a force-field.
 Frieza wins by breaking out of the struggle and ramming him.
 Round two, Frieza pulling a Backstab Backfire after being cut in half by his own technique and saved by donated energy.
 Goku snaps and finishes him off.

-Before the Goku vs Vegeta duel we had Goku's Cho Kamehameha vs Piccolo's unnamed attack.
+Before the Goku vs Vegeta duel we had Goku's Super Kamehameha vs Piccolo's Explosive Demon Wave.
 Goku wins.

 One happens in Gundam SEED Destiny when Kira and Shinn fire their primary beam cannons at one another.